 There are things you should avoid when you are trying to stop Shiba Inu barking from driving you insane.
 Don’t do the following:

 - Use negative reinforcement

 - Teach your dog to bark

 The first thing to avoid is negative reinforcement, which means in order to stop Shiba Inu barking you cannot yell at your dog or reprimand your dog without backing it up with positive reinforcement when they obey.

-Simply yelling at your dog and getting angry actually makes the situation worse and your dog will continue this unwanted behavior.
+Simply yelling at your dog and getting angry actually makes the situation worse and your dog will continue this unwanted behaviour.

 Many people consider using a barking collar.
 While it is true that a barking collar will stop Shiba Inu barking, the collar doesn’t do anything to really improve the situation.

 In other words, your precious member of the family is not learning when and where to bark, he’s learning not to bark.
 This is not a healthy means of resolving the situation.

 You have to train your dog that it is okay to bark under certain circumstances, not all the time.